LeeVincent3231/NYC-Citibike-Database-Analysis-Using-BigQuery/README.md

 ![image](https://github.com/user-attachments/assets/590cda5b-4661-4dcd-bd86-b3ed31445efe)

 **Insights**
-- Optimize Staffing: By understanding ridership patterns, NYC Bike can strategically staff stations based on expected customer volume.
+- **Optimize Staffing**: By understanding ridership patterns, NYC Bike can strategically staff stations based on expected customer volume.
 This ensures a smooth operation, especially during peak ridership times on weekdays.
-- Schedule Maintenance Wisely: The data allows NYC Bike to schedule maintenance and repairs at stations with lower ridership.
+- **Schedule Maintenance Wisely**: The data allows NYC Bike to schedule maintenance and repairs at stations with lower ridership.
 This minimizes service disruptions for riders.
 Sun & Mon, with their lower usage, might be a good time for such activities.
-- Target Marketing Efforts: NYC Bike can target marketing campaigns towards specific weekdays.
+- **Target Marketing Efforts**: NYC Bike can target marketing campaigns towards specific weekdays.
 For example, they could offer promotions or discounts to encourage ridership on Sun & Mon when usage is lower.

 ### Ridership Based on Weather Data Queries
 The queries integrate NYC government's weather dataset available here for public access: https://www.ncdc.noaa.gov/cdo-web/datasets/GHCND/stations/GHCND:USW00094728/detail